actuator-finance/Actuator-Docs/docs/faq.md

 ### Who pays for the gas to end stakes that are backing HEX Time Tokens?
 Once end day arrives, anyone can end a stake including the staker.
 However, after 3 days without stakeEnd being called, each additional day that passes results in an additional 1% of the stake rewards (up to 10%) going towards the user who calls stakeEnd (instead of the original staker).
 This ensures that even if gas is high, end stakers will likely be fully reimbursed for gas costs (in HEX) if they wait.
 ### How is this different than Maximus?
-- Maxi tokens represent ownership over an indeterminate amount of Hex at a future date.
+- Maxi tokens represent ownership over an indeterminate amount of HEX at a future date.
 HEX Time Tokens represent ownership over a determinate amount of HEX at a future date. i.e. 100 HTT-2500 is backed by exactly 100 HEX unlockable on day 2500.
 - Maxi tokens are priced inaccurately due to artificial supply constraints.
 While volatility is a benefit for many, if you're looking to buy/sell maxi tokens at a fair and predictable price, the volatility and price inefficiency is undesirable.
 Whereas Actuator avoids supply constraints by allowing for fluid creation of HEX Time Tokens ensuring the price is in line with HEX.
 - Existing HSI owners cannot mint maxi tokens against their HSI.
 ### what are Amplified Stakes?
 Amplified stakes are essentially levered HEX stakes which can be created through the Actuator protocol.
 Once a user creates a stake and extracts the HTTs, the can then go and sell the HTTs for HEX and re-stake the HEX and repeat this cycle.
-If HTTs are overpriced, then users take advantage of this mispricing and potentially achieve higher returns on the amplified Hex stakes.
+If HTTs are overpriced, then users take advantage of this mispricing and potentially achieve higher returns on the amplified HEX stakes.
 ### How does the ACTR token staking work and what are the benefits?
 ACTR token staking allows holders to earn rewards from the fees generated by HTT creation.
 Stakers choose a specific redemption day to stake against, and receive a pro-rata share of the fee imposed on HTT creation (1%) for that redemption day.
 There's a 90-day lock-up period, with an early unlock penalty starting at 100% and decreasing linearly to 0% over the lock-up period.
 ### Can I create HTTs with any redemption day, or are there restrictions?